-If you were bit by a dog in Queens, a lawyer from our firm can help you build a case for compensation.
+If you were bit by a dog in Queens, a personal injury lawyer from Law Office of Cohen & Jaffe can help you build a case for compensation.
 You may qualify for economic damages (such as medical bills and lost wages) and non-economic damages (like a reduced quality of life).
 Your potential recovery will depend on how your injuries affect your life.
 We can help you determine future losses so you do not leave any money on the table.

 We offer free consultations, and we only accept payment if we can secure a settlement on your behalf.
 If needed, our lawyers can file a personal injury lawsuit to seek a fair recovery.

 Damages You May Be Able to Recover in a Dog Bite Case

 According to Injury Prevention, dog bites require costly medical care, which may include surgery and pharmaceutical treatments.
 The journal estimated a yearly cost of $165 million across the country.